Rishthegreat/Notes/School/Hawaii becomes a territory.md

 	- Hawaii remained as The Independent Republic of Hawaii, mostly run by the businessmen and their influence

 #### During the [[Spanish-American War]]
-- Pearl Harbor had a strategic use as a naval base during the War
+- Pearl Harbor had a strategic use as a naval base during the War and a dominant military precense in the Pacific
+- The US had a lot of business interest there